Stephen Hillier: Later life

 Hillier has been a trustee of Veterans Aid since October 2019.
 In June 2020, he was nominated to be chair of the Civil Aviation Authority.
 He took up the appointment on 1 August 2020.
+Since 2021, he has also been an honorary professor in the University of Birmingham's School of Government.

 Personal life

 In 1984, Hillier married Elaine Margaret Burns in Kilmarnock.
-Sir Stephen and Lady Hillier have two adult children, Rebecca and Alexander.
+They have two children.